Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

 - Outdated user interface

-Password managers save and sync all your sensitive details like passwords, insurance cards, crypto credit cards, etc.
+Password managers save and sync all your sensitive details like passwords, insurance cards, crypto credit cards, and even your word documents and anything online.

 LastPass is the best password manager for individuals and families regardless of which web browser or mobile devices they use.